NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/2-data_sources-APIs.md

 ```

 You'll need to fix at least one bug: the window won't be tall enough to display all the names.

+If you get stuck, you'll find code in `examples/peopleinspace`.
+That goes for this whole worksheet: try to write the code yourself, but draw on the `examples` directory when you need to.
+You'll also find examples of the JSON data structures for each exercise, to explore.

 ## Energy generation, and drawing graphs